 emission, even though it is implemented by first deleting the selection,

-then inserting the new content, and may cause multiple
+then inserting the new content, and may cause multiple "notify::text" signals to be emitted.

 The "delete-text" signal

-lambda (editable start end) :run-last
+lambda (editable start end) :run-last - editable

 - start

-- The integer with the start position.
+- The integer for the start position.

 - end

-- The integer with the end position.
+- The integer for the end position.

 The signal is emitted when text is deleted from the editable widget by